-The National Collaborating Centre for Mental Health (NCCMH) has been commissioned by NHS England to work alongside the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH) with each STP to improve quality and safety, and support local plans to reduce suicide.
+The National Collaborating Centre for Mental Health (NCCMH) has been commissioned by NHS England for a second year to work alongside the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH) with each STP and ICS to improve quality and safety, and support local plans to reduce suicide.

 There are three areas of focus for the programme, based on evidence provided by NCISH about the highest levels of need: